-Take Cambia exactly as prescribed by your doctor.
+Take Cambia oral powder exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger amounts or for longer than recommended.
 Use the lowest dose that is effective in treating your condition.

 Take one dose of Cambia to treat your migraine headache:

 - remove one single dose packet from a set of three packets